Skip to product information

-Our Soft Low Density Dunlop Bedding and Upholstery Foam with Ultrafresh 28-130U is a perfect solution for bedding, upholstery, and furniture projects requiring a softer touch comfort feel.
+Our Soft Low Density Dunlop Bedding and Upholstery Foam with Ultrafresh 28-130U or N20-100U is a perfect solution for bedding, upholstery, and furniture projects requiring a softer touch comfort feel.

-Sold per square meter, this foam is also available in custom cut sizes, allowing you to order the exact dimensions needed for your project.
+Sold per square meter.
+We can cut this to custom cut sizes, allowing you to order the exact dimensions needed for your project.

 Key Features: